xoolive/constraints/readme.md

 - an Anaconda distribution, from the [following link](https://www.anaconda.com/products/individual).
 In case the question arises, it is very likely that the best suited version for your needs is the 64 bits one.
 Anaconda is more than a Python distribution: it also provides additional dependencies you may need;

-  **Windows users** should install the anaconda distribution on their Linux subsystems.
+  **Windows users** should install the Anaconda distribution within their Ubuntu subsystem.

 - the `git` (or `git.exe` for Windows users) program, for version control.
 Using Git falls out of scope of this seminar, but you are **strongly encouraged** to become proficient with it.
 You may find resources on [GitHub Learning Lab](https://lab.github.com/), e.g. the following course for [first-timers](https://lab.github.com/lmachens/git-and-github-first-timers).